padmavc-zz/LogicAppsEipRepo/logic-apps-x12-encode.md

 	* Schema validation of the transaction-set data elements against the message Schema
 	* EDI validation performed on transaction-set data elements.
 	* Extended validation performed on transaction-set data elements
-* Generates an XML document for each transaction set
 * Requests a Technical and/or Functional acknowledgment (if configured).
 	* A Technical Acknowledgment generates as a result of header validation.
 The technical acknowledgment reports the status of the processing of an interchange header and trailer by the address receiver
 	* A Functional Acknowledgment generates as a result of body validation.
 The functional acknowledgment reports each error encountered while processing the received document